jekymin8232/vitalguardai-com/README.md

 **The richest man in the world, Elon Musk, may have a lot of money, but his sense of humor is basically zero.
 Meanwhile, I believe my sense of humor is world-class.
 Without humor, the pain of life becomes unbearable.
 I may be poor, but I’ve got plenty of humor.**

-**There’s no need to envy Elon Musk.
-He may be the richest man in the world, but he’s probably also the least funny.**
+**There’s no need to envy Elon Musk.**

 <img width="262" height="157" alt="Elon Musk" src="https://github.com/user-attachments/assets/d8275482-259b-4fd8-b9d4-4aabd6203973" />

 **He was bullied during his school years.
 Vivian Jenna Wilson dislikes him.
-In my view, he has had a deeply negative impact on many people’s lives.**
+In my view, he has had a deeply negative impact on many people’s lives.
+He may be the richest man in the world, but he’s probably also the least funny.**